louiszengCN/louiszengCN.github.io/_pages/about.md

 Publications
 ======
-You can click on the 'Publication' tab at the top of the page to download all the papers (the under review paper might not be the latest).
-Additionally, I have provided a relatively detailed description of my research experience below in the "Research Experience" section:)
+> **Note:** You can click on the *'Publication'* tab at the top of the page to download all the articles (the under review versions might not be the latest).
+Additionally, I have provided a relatively detailed description of my research experience below in the *'Research Experience'* section:)

 <div style="display: flex; align-items: center;">
   <div style="flex: 1; text-align: center;">